skycoin/skyflash/README.md

 * Manager IP: 192.168.0.2
 * Minions IPs: 192.168.0.[3-9] (7 minions)

-If you need a different setup just check the `skyflash-cli -h` to know more, for example for a manager and 22 nodes with this details:
+If you need a different setup just check the `skyflash-cli -h` to know more, for example for a manager and 22 minions with this details:

 * Network: 172.16.22.0/24
 * Gateway: 172.16.22.1
 * DNS servers: 172.16.22.1, 1.1.1.1
 * Manager: 172.16.22.10
-* Nodes: 172.16.22.100 to 172.16.22.121
+* Minions: 172.16.22.100 to 172.16.22.121

-**Tip:** If you don't care about the nodes IP being contiguous you can declare a range that is greater than the node count and the script will allocate the IPs in a scattered way inside the range you stated.
+**Tip:** If you don't care about the minions IP being contiguous you can declare a range that is greater than the minions count and the script will allocate the IPs in a scattered way inside the range you stated.

 ```sh
 ./skyflash-cli -g 172.16.22.1 -d "172.16.22.1, 1.1.1.1" -m 172.16.22.10 -n 100-121 -i Skybian-0.1.0.img